cvzoya/visuallydata/README.md

 # Visually29K: a large-scale curated infographics dataset

+This code is associated with the following project page: http://visdata.mit.edu/

 If you use the data or code in this git repo, please consider citing:
 ```